 L. casei helps with general digestion and waste functions in the body

-L. casei has the ability to help in managing chronic constipation as demonstrated by this study.
-It is also able to help in alleviating antibiotic-associated diarrhea, and aides in the prevention of C. difficile diarrhea in adults.
-C. difficile diarrhea is common in people that are taking antibiotics.
+L. casei has the ability to help in managing chronic constipation.1 It is also able to help in alleviating antibiotic-associated diarrhea, and aides in the prevention of C. difficile diarrhea in adults.
+C. difficile diarrhea is common in people that are taking antibiotics.2

 Similar to strains like B. bifidum and S. thermophilus, L. casei can help in managing lactose intolerance.
 Lactose intolerance is caused by a deficiency of the enzyme that breaks down lactose.
 This enzyme is called lactase.
 People can have lactase deficiencies for a number of reasons.
 Some people are unable to produce lactase because of damage to the lining of their gut, while others were simply born without the ability to produce it.
 It has the enzymatic capabilities to break down lactose, so it can help lactose-intolerant individuals by serving as a pseudo replacement for lactase.

 L. casei can help with common illnesses and serious diseases

 Some studies suggest that L. casei has significant anti-tumor capabilities,3 and it could be used as an adjuvant treatment during anticancer chemotherapy.4 An adjuvant treatment is one that modifies or enhances the effect of another treatment.
 In this case, L. casei supplementation was able to enhance the effects of the chemotherapy treatment so that it could perform its functions more effectively.
 It has also been shown to be useful as an adjuvant therapy for H. pylori eradication.5